 The CCMW got off to a strong start in their first competition of 2016, finishing in first place in class AA and winning all captions (music, visual, general effect, percussion, colorguard, and drum major).

 Crawford County Marching Arts program encompasses the Marching Band, Colorguard, and Drumline activities of Crawford County Jr/Sr High School in Marengo, IN.
 The program, founded in 2006, strives to teach life lessons through a competitive music education setting.

 In the fall of 2006, the Marching Wolfpack made its competitive debut in Corydon, IN.
 Getting dead last by many points, the band program set out on a goal to have constant improvement.
 At the end of the year, they finished with a Silver rating at the ISSMA Festival Class show, a non-competitive but state run invitational.
 In 2007, just one year after their debut at the same location, the Marching Wolfpack won their class at the Corydon invitational sweeping all captions.

 Also under the Marching Arts umbrella is the drumline and Winter Drumline.
 The Winter Drumline is a group focused on the continuing education and growth of the percussion program, and serves as a tool to prepare the percussionists for the rigors and demands of the fall marching season.
-Also performing in the TriState Circuit, the group earned a Silver Medal at the 2013 Class B championships.
+Also performing in the TriState Circuit, the group earned a Silver Medal at both the the 2013 and 2015 Class A-2 championships.